ZacharieALES/porta-java/README.md

 #### Defining a formulation by extending the class AbstractFormulationGenerator
 A more flexible way to define formulations is to create a class for your problem which extends AbstractFormulationGenerator.
 In that case, you need to implement two abstract methods :

-1. AbstractFormulationGenerator.createVariables(): this method is used to register all the variables used in your formulation thanks to the method AbstractFormulationGenerator.addVariable().
+1. AbstractFormulationGenerator.createVariables(): this method is used to register all the variables used in your formulation thanks to the method AbstractFormulationGenerator.registerVariable().

     ```
     /* Example of createVariables() method implementation for the knapsack problem